-Over the past 20 years of my practice, I have represented people in literally thousands of DUI cases.
+Over the past 20+ years of my practice, I have represented people in literally thousands of DUI cases.
 Moreover, I have consulted with even more potential clients that had been arrested for a DUI.

-The most common theme of all the people I have talked with is "I don't know what to do."
+Of all of the people I have talked with over the years, the most common theme that I heard over and over was "I don't know what to do."
 It is understandable that a large majority of the people who are arrested for DUI, have no idea of what is about to happen to them.

 They don't understand the laws.
 They don't understand the Court system.
 They don't understand the overall process of what to do next.
-And that is why I wrote this book - to give people some guidance of what to do next, what to expect, and to give them some piece of mind.
+And that is why I wrote this book - to give people some guidance of what to do next, what to expect, and to give them, hopefully, some peace of mind.

 If you have been arrested for a DUI, it is my goal that this book helps you find your way through this process.
+And if you want to talk with me about your particular situation, give me a call.

-- Manuel J. Barba, DUI Defense Attorney Riverside, CA 92501 (866)442-2722
+Manuel J. Barba,

+DUI Defense Attorney

+Riverside, CA 92502

+(951) 680-9125 (Voice and Text)

+Email: mjbarba@barbalawyer.com